datacamp/rdocumentation-app/README.md

 - Copy the .env.sample to .env and change relevant variables
   - If you already have a mysql db running on port 3306, update the `DATABASE_PORT` to another value as well as the port mapping in docker-compose.yml (e.g. change it to `"3308:3306"`)
-- Make sure you are using version 2 of docker-compose, then run `docker-compose up -d` to fire up a local redis an mysql
+- Make sure you are using version 2 of docker-compose, then run `docker-compose create` to create the redis and mysql container
+- `docker-compose start` to fire up a local redis an mysql
-- Use the same node version in your terminal as the Dockerfile is using: `nvm use` (will use version in `.nvmrc`)
+- Use the same node version in your terminal as the Dockerfile is using: `nvm use 8.16`
 - `npm install`
 - Run the database migrations by doing `npm run migrate`
 - `npm run start-dev`